 If you’re taking payments, you are required by law to keep your customer’s payment information behind several layers of security.
 Keeping up with the changing requirements for security as well as the changing technology behind the updates is a lot of work.

-Many small companies find that outsourcing payment processing is about half as expensive as maintaining the proper secure environment yourself, according to the Wall Street Journal.
+Many small companies find that outsourcing payment processing is about half as expensive as maintaining the proper secure environment yourself.

 Make sensitive information Need To Know